Extensions

 This code prints Class method.

-However, it's perfectly OK for extension functions to overload member functions which have the same name but a different signature:
+However, it's perfectly OK for extension functions to overload member functions that have the same name but a different signature:

 Nullable receiver